 The Division of Career Technical Education offers a variety of programs designed to meet the needs of students in industries.
-Students completing these programs will be awarded the Associate of Applied Science degree, a Technical Certificate or a Career Certificate of Completion.
+Students completing these programs will be awarded the Associate of Applied Science degree, an Advanced Technical Certificate, or a Technical Certificate of Completion.

 Coahoma Community College is committed to excellence in teaching and learning.
-As reflected in its mission statement, the institution provides accessible, affordable, diverse, and quality educational opportunities and services that foster a nurturing teaching and learning environment, promotes intellectual and work readiness skills, supports personal and professional growth, and prepares students to enter the job market or transfer to a college oruniversity.
+As reflected in its mission statement, the institution provides accessible, affordable, diverse, and quality educational opportunities and services.
+All of the programs foster a nurturing teaching and learning environment that promotes intellectual and work readiness skills, supports personal and professional growth, and prepares students to enter the job market or transfer to a college or university.

-In order to meet its mission, Coahoma Community College measures the extent to which students have achieved occupational-specific outcomes for Career-Technical programs.
-The institution evaluates students' attainment of these outcomes through various measures including student work samples, state licensing examinations, job placement rates, the Mississippi Career Planning and Assessment System, and additional workplace readiness assessments.
+To meet its mission, Coahoma Community College measures the extent to which students have achieved occupational-specific outcomes for Career-Technical programs.
+The institution evaluates students' attainment of these outcomes through various measures, including student work samples, state licensing examinations, job placement rates, the Mississippi Career Planning and Assessment System, and additional workplace readiness assessments.
 The institution uses assessment results to enhance and improve its Career-Technical programs.